BeauJoh/thesis/source/11-chapter-3-ode.md

 Gemnoui \texttt{gem} is an n-body-method based benchmark which computes electrostatic potential of biomolecular structures.
 Determining suitable problem sizes was performed by initially browsing the National Center for Biotechnology Information's Molecular Modeling Database (MMDB)[@madej2013mmdb] and inspecting the corresponding Protein Data Bank format (pdb) files.
-Molecules were then selected based on complexity, since the greater the complexity the greater the number of atoms required for the benchmark and thus the larger the memory footprint.
+Molecules were then selected based on complexity since the greater the complexity the greater the number of atoms required for the benchmark and thus the larger the memory footprint.
 **tiny** used the Prion Peptide 4TUT[@yu2015crystal] and was the simplest structure, consisting of a single protein (1 molecule), it had the device side memory usage of \SI{31.3}{\kibi\byte} which should fit in the L1 cache (\SI{32}{\kibi\byte}) on the Skylake processor.
 **small** used a Leukocyte Receptor 2D3V[@shiroishi2006crystal] also consisting of 1 protein molecule, with an associated memory footprint of 252KiB.
 **medium** used the nucleosome dataset originally provided in the OpenDwarfs benchmark suite, using \SI{7498}{\kibi\byte} of device-side memory.